shuque/check_serial/README.md

 servers for the zone for their SOA record, and prints a line for each one with their SOA serial#, hostname, and IP address.

-This provides a quick way to visually scan the output to determine if the serial numbers are in sync or not, and if not, by how much.
 Optional command line arguments can be used to specify additional servers to query (e.g. hidden masters, unadvertised secondaries etc), explicit master server to compare serial numbers with, to restrict the